Kyoto, Koya-san and more on a cultural crusade

 There are currently no scheduled departures on our Classic Japan trip.
 If you are interested in other trips in the region visit one of the links below.

-5. It is essential you pack light and compact for rail travel in Japan.
-From May 2020 there will be size restrictions for luggage on Shinkansen trains.
-Luggage over 160-250cm may require an additional JPY1000 oversize luggage fee per train journey.
+4. It is essential that you pack light and compact for rail travel in Japan.
+There are size restrictions for luggage on Shinkansen trains.
+Luggage from 160cm to 250cm may require an additional JPY1000 oversize luggage fee per train journey.
 Luggage over 251cm will NOT be permitted on the Shinkansen trains at all.
-Please notify your tour leader at your Welcome Meeting if your luggage is over 160-250cm so they can make the necessary arrangements.
+Please notify your tour leader at your Welcome Meeting if your luggage is from 160cm to 250cm so they can make the necessary arrangements.

-6. Renovation works on Miyajima's famous floating torii gate started in June 2019.
+5. Renovation works on Miyajima's famous floating torii gate started in June 2019.
 During the renovation works, the torii gate is covered up under a partially transparent scaffolding.
 Furthermore, a bridge is being built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
-A date for the completion of the renovation works has not been set yet, but the works are expected to take at least one year.
+A date for the completion of the renovation works has not been set yet.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information